brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 The algorithm proceeds as follows (for one attention head at a time, though batch and heads are parallelized as usual):

 - _Tiled Forward Pass:_ Instead of computing $S = QK^T$ for all queries and keys at once, FlashAttention partitions the sequence into blocks (for example, blocks of 128 queries by 128 keys).
 It loops over key/value blocks for a given block of queries, loading a block of $Q$ and a block of $K$ (and corresponding $V$) from HBM into shared memory, computing the partial attention scores for that tile, and immediately applying Softmax normalization _within that tile_.
 Crucially, it keeps track of partial Softmax results so that after iterating over all key blocks, the final Softmax is correct as if done in one pass.
+This saves $2$ global memory passes (write and read) of an $N \times N$ matrix.

 > This choice of tile size (e.g. how many queries per block and how many keys per sub-block) is crucial.
 Larger tiles mean more reuse and fewer iterations (which improves compute efficiency), but they consume more shared memory and registers.

-_Online softmax_
+- _Online softmax and output accumulation:_ In naive attention, we would compute the softmax, write the normalized $A$ attention matrix, read the attention matrix then compute $AV$.
+In FlashATtention, for each tile once we compute the partial attention scores on our tile, we apply softmax incrementally (streaming), and immediately multiply by $V_{tile}$, accumulating the running outputs $O_i$.
+THis saves $2$ global memory passes of the $N \times N$ attention matrix $A$ i.e. the intermediate attention weights never leave on-chip memory.

 #### FlashAttention v2